Ask Experts Questions for FREE Help!

 Oct 15, 2007, 04:33 PM

-HELP!!!
-We moved into a 640 sq. ft., 1 bedroom apartment from a 1,000 sq. ft., town house about 7 months ago.
+HELP!!
+We moved into a 640 sq. ft.
+1 bedroom apartment from a 1,000 sq. ft. town house about 7 months ago.
 At first the a/c did not cool at all.
 It actually got hotter with it running.
 They said it was a dirty air filter causing the problem.
 I called b/s, and asked them to check the charge.
 Sure enough they had to add refrigerent.
 It still never seemed to cool right after that.
 It would run constantly just to keep the apartment at 78-80 degrees.
 After 5 months of argueing with the leasing office and paying insanely high power bills (usually around $100.00-127.00; more than our previouse home, wich the highest bill we had there was $94.00 in July!
 It is even more than our friends 3 bedroom 2 bath house!)They finally admitted that it was "undersized for a 3rd floor apartment because heat rises and we get the sun",so they changed my 2-ton outside unit with a new 2.5-ton.
 The inside unit is un-touched.
-We just recieved our power bill in October and it is $97.18, which is still higher than we have ever paid before the move.
+We just received our power bill in October and it is $97.18, which is still higher than we have ever paid before the move.
 Instead of running constantly, it now runs for about 30 minutes and is off for about 10 minutes.
-Today around 4pm. it hit me the a/c has not shut off in a while, so I put my hand up to the vent to see if it was cooling, and there was no air flow!
+Today around 4pm.
+It hit me the a/c has not shut off in a while, so I put my hand up to the vent to see if it was cooling, and there was no air flow!
 I took the cover off the a/c to see if the filter was clogged and to my amazement I found the filter FROZEN to the condenser and the condenser being a solid block of ice!
 I turned off the unit and thawed it with a hair dryer and it seems to be back to the normal usual.
 The air out the vents never seemed to come out strong, usually you stop feeling it about a foot and a half away.
 It has been about 70 degrees outside, the filter was not that dirty and all the vents in the house are open.
 Any help on this would be greatly appreciated!
 Thank you!

 tsa7man